HerodotusDev/hdp/README.md

 _Enhance zk-offchain compute for verifiable onchain data using zkVMs_

-HDP stands for Herodotus Data Processor, which is able to process a range of block data and retrieve valid values from proving ZK-STARK proof.
+HDP stands for Herodotus Data Processor, which can process a range of block data and retrieve valid values from proving ZK-STARK proof.
 For more explanation, check out the [documentation](https://docs.herodotus.dev/herodotus-docs/developers/herodotus-data-processor-hdp).

 CLI is mainly used for processing human-readable requests to Cairo-Program acceptable format files.
 In the broader view, this is called the `pre-processing step`.
 Additionally provides some useful features that are supported for development.